FreeSpirit11/100-days-of-python/01. band-name-generator/README.md

-# Rock, Paper, Scissors Game

-Welcome to the Rock, Paper, Scissors Game!
-This project allows you to play the classic game of Rock, Paper, Scissors against the computer.
+# Band Name Generator

+Welcome to the Band Name Generator project!
+This folder contains a simple Python script that generates band names based on user input.

-## Game Overview
+## Description

-In this Python-based game, you will make your choice (rock, paper, or scissors) and compete against the computer's choice.
-The game follows the basic rules where rock smashes scissors, scissors cuts paper, and paper covers rock.
+The Band Name Generator prompts the user to input the name of the city they grew up in and their pet's name.
+It then combines these inputs to generate a unique band name for them.

-## Getting Started
+## Usage

-1. Clone this repository to your local machine.
-2. Ensure you have Python 3.x installed.
+To run the Band Name Generator:
-3. Open the terminal or command prompt and navigate to the project directory.
+- Open a terminal or command prompt.
+- Navigate to the directory where the script is located.
-4. Run the game using the following command: `python rps_game.py`
+- Run the script by executing the following command:
-5. Follow the on-screen instructions to play the game.
-6. Make your choice by typing 'rock', 'paper', or 'scissors' and press Enter.
-7. The computer will make its choice, and the winner will be displayed.

-## File Structure
-- main.py: Contains the Python code for the Rock, Paper, Scissors game.

-## Example Usage
-$ python rps_game.py
-Welcome to the Rock, Paper, Scissors Game!
-Make your choice: rock
-Computer's choice: scissors
-You win!
+``python main.py``

 ## Acknowledgments
 This project is developed as a part of the #100DaysOfCode challenge by Angela Yu.

-Enjoy playing the Rock, Paper, Scissors Game!